-But rest was the last thing on the professor’s mind as he entered his lab and made his way towards his desk.
+But rest was the last thing on the professor’s mind as he entered his lab and made his way to his desk.
 After days of being haunted by the horrifying face of the Hedorah, he had finally come to the realization that he needed to confront the creature again.
 He needed to see it, to study it.
 Not knowing the facts behind the creature’s origin and motivation – to say nothing of its apparent ability to reproduce and thrive in heavily polluted waters – was frustrating, even infuriating to the scientist.
-This lack of knowledge and solution, he hoped, was the reason his mind would not be silent, the answer to why the blackness of his closed eyes continued to run blood-red with memories of the monster’s approaching gaze.
+This lack of knowledge and a solution, he hoped, was the reason his mind would not be silent, the answer to why the blackness of his closed eyes continued to run blood-red with memories of the monster’s approaching gaze.

 Perhaps that was why he was afraid.

 Yano was no coward, but he was man enough to admit, at least to himself, that he was most definitely frightened.
 More frightened, in fact, than he had ever been in his whole life.
 He knew that something completely inexplicable was happening, and that as long as no explanations were discovered, the fear would remain.
 As a scientist, he knew full well that the basis of any fear was a lack of understanding.

 And so, he had resolved to understand.
 By knowing as much about the monster as possible, perhaps he could finally find his peace.